-REMARKS: GAP 10 and GAP 11 students may enroll.
-Texas Instrument Graphing Calculator (TI-84 plus or TI-NSpire) is strongly recommended.
+REMARKS: Texas Instrument Graphing Calculator (TI-84 plus or TI-NSpire) is strongly recommended.

 GEOMETRY HONORS

 Prerequisites: Algebra Honors 1

 Students will focus on and apply the 5 conceptual categories of the common core.
 The course will have an emphasis on representing, modeling and transforming quadratic functions.
 The following topics will be introduced: right triangles and trigonometry, circles, and various relationships between geometric figures.
 Students' ability to understand statistics and probability will be extended beyond the Algebra 1 Honors course.
 Students in this course will exercise an intuitive ability to think mathematically and demonstrate prerequisite skills throughout this course.